Discrete stress-energy tensor in the loop O(n) model: Correlation functions via fermions in discrete

 \subsection{Spinor observables and correlations with the spin field}

-In order to handle the two-point expectations involving the spin field~$\sigma(u)$, we need a generalization of combinatorial observables discussed in Section~\ref{sub:T-via-fermionic}: the so-called spinor observables.
-This combinatorial definition was proposed in~\cite{ChIz} and further in~\cite{ChHonIz15} as a tool to prove the convergence (in the square lattice setup) of spin correlations in general planar domains to their scaling limits.
-We also refer the reader to~\cite{ChCiKa} for a discussion of the relations of this definition with the Grassmann variables formalism and the notion of spin structures.
+In order to handle the two-point expectations involving the spin field~$\sigma(u)$, we need a generalization of combinatorial observables discussed in Section~\ref{sub:T-via-fermionic}, the so-called spinor observables.
 For a simply connected discrete domain~$\Omega$ and its inner face~$u\in\Omega$, we denote by~$\OmegaU$ the double-cover of~$\Omega$ branching around~$u$ (and not branching around any other face) and by~$\pi:\OmegaU\to\Omega$ the corresponding projection mapping.
 For an (oriented) edge ~$e$ of~$\OmegaU$, we denote by~$e^*\ne e$ the other (oriented) edge of~$\OmegaU$ such that~$\pi(e^*)=\pi(e)$.
 One can view the next definition as a generalization of Definition~\ref{def_fermion} in the presence of the branching.

 \begin{definition} Let~$\OmegaU$ be the double-cover of a simply connected discrete domain~$\Omega$ branching around its inner face~$u$.
 For two half-edges~$a,e$ of~$\OmegaU$ such that~$\pi(a)\ne\pi(e)$ and a configuration~$\gamma\in\ConfO{\pi(a),\pi(e)}$, let $\loopsU(\gamma)$ denote the number of loops in~$\gamma$ that surround~$u$ and